manishekhawat/device-type-capture/CONTRIBUTING.md

-## Contributing to @techbana
+## Contributing to @techbana/device-type-capture

-If you have a question about @techbana (not a bug report) please post it to techbana@gmail.com
+If you have a question about @techbana/device-type-capture (not a bug report) please post it to techbana@gmail.com

 ### Reporting bugs